Clare Broadhurst

 About Helen

-Helen is an experienced qualified coach supporting clients to see their potential and reach it.
+Helen is an experienced executive coach supporting clients to see their potential and reach it.
 She has been enthusiastically working with neurodivergent clients in a wide range of employment settings with Genius Within since 2016.

 Helen Johnson